national-data-platform/ndp-documentation/docs/ndp-data-challenges/participating-in-data-challenge.md

 #### Best Practices for Shared Storage

 1. **Coordinate File Modifications**
     - Shared storage does not support version control, so avoid simultaneous file edits to prevent conflicts.

 2. **Optimize Storage Usage**
     - Use shared storage for frequently accessed code or partial data products essential to your workflow.

 3. **Avoid File Overwrites**
     - Establish clear team protocols for modifying files to minimize risks of accidental data loss.

-By following these guidelines, you can effectively collaborate and contribute to the success of your team in the NDP Data Challenge.